-If you're a Kiwi, it's very likely your on the verge of addition when it comes to Feijoas.
-When they're in season you can't get enough of them and then they're out of season you can't get them off your mind.
+If you're a Kiwi, it's very likely you're on the verge of addiction when it comes to Feijoas.
+When they're in season you can't get enough of them and when they're out of season you can't get them off your mind.
 For many who grew up in New Zealand, a feijoa tree in the back yard or a neighbours back yard was the norm - now a distant dream from Hong Kong.
 While we can't deny that simply, cutting them open and scooping the flesh with a teaspoon is the way to go; there are so many great recipes using feijoas too.
 Crumbles, cakes, smoothies and muffins are all well and good but they don't last too long.
 We'd recommend making something that's got a little more life so even when the fresh feijoas are gone you're able to continue to enjoy them.

 For this reason, jams, chutneys and ice creams are great!
 Our recipe isn't for any of those but there are some great ones out there on the internet - have a look!

 Our recipe is super simple and should keep in the fridge for about two weeks BUT if you have some glass jars on hand we'd recommend sealing them properly as this will give you months of life out of them so you can enjoy the delicious sweet-sour feijoa flavour at any time.
 If you're wanting to do this, the key is to correctly sterilise your jars and lids.
 You don't want any bacterial contamination ruining your precious feijoas.
 Sounds quite serious, doesn't it?
 But it's easy!
 To sterilise the jars, pop into the oven at 120°C for at least 15 minutes, and boil lids in a pot for 10 minutes.
 If you make this recipe, be sure to share it with us on Instagram!
 We love seeing our foodies creations.
 Just tag us @eatthekiwi_hk INGREDIENTS